Cubittz/NeighbourhoodMap/README.md

-# NeighbourhoodMap
+# Neigbourhood Map Project
-Neighbourhood Map project for Udacity Full Stack Nanodegree written with Knockout.js
+Sample app showing pubs in Matlock, Derbyshire as part of the Udacity Full Stack Nanodegree.

+Written using Knockout.js with styling by Bootsrap.

+### Installation
+All required files and dependencies are included in the repository, so can be cloned or downloaded and run from index.html.

+### Credits
+Thanks to Miguel Marnato for tips on styling Google Maps InfoWindow - http://en.marnoto.com/2014/09/5-formas-de-personalizar-infowindow.html